 The new mega ships have a lot to offer and also get a lot of marketing and publicity when they launch.
 This results in plenty of interest in bookings on the new vessels.
 But older ships aren’t just forgotten — cruise lines want them to sail completely full too.
 By dropping prices, the cruise lines can get more people to sail.

-For example, a recent search for a Royal Caribbean cruise found a 7-night Caribbean cruise aboard Allure of the Seas from Miami, departing July 2024 for $1,165 per person for an interior room.
-Allure of the Seas first set sailing in 2010, so it’s close to 15 years old.
+For example, a recent search for a Royal Caribbean cruise found an 8-night Caribbean cruise aboard Adventure of the Seas from Port Canaveral, departing July 2026 for $1,381 per person for an interior room.
+Adventure of the Seas first set sailing in 2001, so it’s close to 25 years old.

-Searching more, we also found a 7-night Caribbean cruise aboard Icon of the Seas also departing Miami in July 2024.
-This trip aboard one of the newest ship in the Royal Caribbean fleet costs $3,224 per person for the least expensive cabin.
+Searching more, we also found a 7-night Caribbean cruise aboard Star of the Seas also departing Port Canaveral in July 2026.
+This trip aboard the newest ship in the Royal Caribbean fleet costs $2,118 per person for the least expensive cabin.

 Older Ships Often Sail From Smaller Ports